 Folic Acid: Synthetic Form of Folate

 Folic acid is a synthetic form of folate.
 Because of its health benefits and stable properties, it is often found in vitamin supplements, especially prenatal vitamins.
-However, synthetic folic acid cannot be used by the body directly.9 Once consumed, folic acid undergoes a series of chemical transformations to a more bioavailable, absorbable form.
-Unfortunately, approximately 40% to 70% of women in the United States have a common mutation that impairs how they well they metabolize folic acid to a form the body can absorb.10,11
+However, synthetic folic acid cannot be used by the body directly.8 Once consumed, folic acid undergoes a series of chemical transformations to a more bioavailable, absorbable form.
+Unfortunately, approximately 40% to 70% of women in the United States have a common mutation that impairs how well they metabolize folic acid to a form the body can absorb.9,10

 L-methylfolate: Highly Absorbable Form of Folate

-L-methylfolate and other so-called reduced folates, are a bioavailable form of folate, meaning they can be used and absorbed more directly by the body.
+L-methylfolate and other so-called reduced folates, are bioavailable forms of folate, meaning they can be used and absorbed more directly by the body.
 L-methylfolate exhibits greater bioactivity than folic acid or folate, even for women who are burdened by the mutation that affects folic acid metabolism.2 This means that women who take L-methylfolate do not have to worry if they are among the 40% to 70% of women unable to effectively convert folic acid into a usable form.

 Prenatal Vitamins with Folic Acid

 The Prenate® Vitamin Family offers nutritional support for mothers and their babies for every step of pregnancy and after delivery.
-Prenate Pixie®, Prenate Mini®, Prenate® Enhance, Prenate® Restore, and Prenate Chewable® all provide 1,700 mcg DFE of folate, as a blend of 600 mcg of bioavailable L-methylfolate and 400 mcg of traditional folic acid.5
+Prenate Pixie®, Prenate Mini®, Prenate® Enhance, Prenate® Restore, and Prenate Chewable® all provide 1,700 mcg DFE of folate, as a blend of 600 mcg of bioavailable L-methylfolate and 400 mcg of traditional folic acid.

 Below are links to learn more about the prenatal vitamins with folic acid that the Prenate® Vitamin Family offers: